RexNightingale/Heatmiser-v3-MQTT/README.md

 That's it..

+# Installation

+Mostly the installation is easy, just place the python files in a directory you want to run this from, update the constants file with your own local settings and off you go.
+However, you will need the following to run:

+## Paho MQTT Client
+- pip install paho-mqtt

 # Future Plans

 For the future I plan to create a web interface to this utility such that I can interact a bit more with the Thermostats, especially for functions like controlling centrally the On/Off timers, where a home automation system may not be that ideal for this and gives you the ability to run the heating off-line.